OpenDebates/Erin/docs/handbook/introduction.rst

 ------------------------------

 - Experience using relational databases
-- Knowledge of SQL (not mandatory unless want to access the database directly)
+- Knowledge of MongoDB (not mandatory unless you want to access the database directly)

 Terminology
 ===========